How sex positive are you, really? Here are 80 questions to help you figure it out.

 Interested in digging deeper?
 Head over to Facebook to join my Sex Positive Book Club, then snag yourself a free copy of Talking About Sex: A Sex-Positive Communication Activity Book for Relationships and Life:

-This 30-page activity book is chock-full of reflective prompts and information about consent, sex positivity, sexual communication, and sex in relationships.
+The 30-page activity book is chock-full of reflective prompts and information about consent, sex positivity, sexual communication, and sex in relationships.

 Designed to spark important conversations and help you reduce barriers to great sex, this $14.99 value is available free for a limited time.
 Enter your email below to get it in your inbox now!

 Looking for something more conversational?
-Check out my new classes and see if there’s one that’s right for you.
+Check out my classes and see if there’s one that’s right for you.